rbolt13/NBAcharts/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of NBAcharts is to create quick charts of NBA data.
+The goal of NBAcharts is to create quick charts of simple NBA stats.

 ## Installation